zhangwei2015/IMonitor/README.md

         sh *.statistics.graph.sh
         sh *.rm.intermediate.file.sh

    2.3 some warning is normal when run blast alignment because of blast parameter setting. such as "[blastall] WARNING: Could not calculate ungapped Karlin-Altschul parameters due to an invalid query sequence or its translation.
-Please verify the query sequence(s) and/or filtering options"
+Please verify the query sequence(s) and/or filtering options".

 #Output